flmiot/SimpleCT/README.md

 ## Third party components
 - the wxWidgets framework.
 Used for almost anything gui related.
 - the CImg-Library by David Tschumperle et al.
-- the boost-libraries Smart Ptr and Asio
+- the boost-libraries Smart Ptr, Format and Asio